chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 > Transform your plain text into static websites and blogs.

-It is called simple on there site, but there is a learning curve.
-If you are a gear head developer that like CLI, the Jekyll is amazing.
+It is called simple on their site, but there is a learning curve.
+If you are a gearhead developer that like CLI, the Jekyll is amazing.
 If you are a marketing department, use Wordpress.

 The `_config.yml` configures Jekyll, and some tweaks that took a bit to figure